-Century Ride Elevation STATS�
+MWC+ Elevation STATS�

 No landscape rivals the natural beauty of Mt.
 Washington and the Presidential Range, and a Century Ride through three notches and around the base of New England’s tallest mountain is without equal.
-The 100-mile route for Tin Mountain Conservation Center’s Annual Mt.
-Washington Century Ride travels through fragrant spruce-fir and majestic northern hardwood forests, across pastoral farm fields, along sparkling streams with stunning views of the alpine peaks in the Range.
-Abbreviated 40- and 80-mile routes provide wonderful rides for those wanting a little less than a Century.
+The 109 mile route for Tin Mountain Conservation Center’s Annual MWC+ travels through fragrant spruce-fir and majestic northern hardwood forests, across pastoral farm fields, along sparkling streams with stunning views of the alpine peaks in the Range.
+Abbreviated 44- and 88-mile routes provide wonderful rides for those wanting a little less than a Century.
 The Century is completely supported with five aid stations along the 109-mile course (three on the 88-mile and two on the 44-mile), support vehicles with ham radio operators, and a bike repair support vehicle.

-On or Before June 17 After June 17
+On or Before June 30 After June 30

 $ 55/child<16 yrs $ 65/child<16 yrs

-REFUND/EXCHANGE POLICY NO REFUNDS AFTER June 19, 2014.
+REFUND/EXCHANGE POLICY NO REFUNDS AFTER June 19, 2019.
 Riders that have registered for the Century may not trade, sell, or exchange their registration with anyone else without the expressed permission of Tin Mountain Conservation Center.